janjiralakirankumar/janjiralakirankumar/README.md

 terraform state rm aws_s3_bucket.example_bucket
 ```

-Replace the resource names as needed.
+**Note:** Replace the resource names as needed.
 This removes the resources from the Terraform state.
 Afterward, you can safely delete your Terraform working directory.

 ---